davidcorne/UnitCpp/README.md

 ## How to use UnitC++ ##

 ### How to get UnitC++ ###

 UnitC++ is stored in a mercurial repository.
 The best way to get it is to clone it onto local disk.
 Like so.

     cd ~
     hg clone https://davidcorne@bitbucket.org/davidcorne/unitcpp

+You can also download/clone it from GitHub at `https://github.com/davidcorne/UnitCpp`.

 ### How to include UnitC++ in your project ###